 Department of Medicine: Division of Nephrology

 The clinical programs of the Division of Nephrology encompass early and advanced chronic kidney disease, acute renal failure, dialysis and transplantation.
-The expertise of its faculty physicians has led to the division’s impressive rank of ninth in the nation in the U.S. News and World Reports 2012-13 Best Hospital Rankings.
-As one of the largest nephrology programs in the country, the division has more than tripled in faculty size over the last 20 years.
-It works closely with the Department of Surgery for kidney transplants and offers the latest therapies to reduce the side effects of anti-rejection drugs.
+Nephrology is in the top-50 US New and World Report ranking for 2015..
+As one of the largest Nephrology programs in the country, the Division has more than tripled in faculty size over the last 20 years.
+We work closely with the Department of Surgery for kidney transplants and offer the latest therapies to reduce the side effects of anti-rejection drugs.

-There is an active critical care Nephrology Consultation Service which primarily does CRRT in several intensive care units spanning the main University of Maryland Medical Center (UMMC), Baltimore Veterans Administration Medical Center, and R. Adams Cowley Shock Trauma Hospital.
+There is an active critical care Nephrology Consultation Service which directs acute intermittent dialysis and continuous techniques in multiple intensive care units of the main University of Maryland Medical Center (UMMC), Baltimore Veterans Affairs Medical Center, and R. Adams Cowley Shock Trauma Hospital.

 The transplantation program provides care on two main inpatient services: transplant surgery, and transplant medicine.
 In addition, the transplant program staffs an innovative onsite transitional care unit which helps transition the care of patients from the inpatient service to outpatient care.
 The robust outpatient transplantation clinics run 5 days a week and staffs 6-7,000 annual outpatient visits.